acstech/doppler-events/README.md

 Go to Buckets and Add Bucket (Top right)

 Create a bucket (save the bucket name you give it somewhere) and configure the memory to your liking.
-256 MB is recommended.
+256 MB is recommended for Data Service Memory.

 Create a user that only had read and write permissions on that same bucket using the security tab.
 (Located under Security->Add User->Data Roles->Data Writer and Data Roles-> Data Reader)